alexholmes/blog/_posts/2012-11-12-hadoop-logging.markdown

     hadoop daemonlog -setlevel <host:port> com.example.mr ERROR

-Yet again we hit a roadblock - this will only change the logging level for the TaskTracker process, and not for the task process.
+Yet again we hit a roadblock - this will only change the logging level for the TaskTracker process, and not for the task attempt process.
 Drat!
 This really only leaves one option, which is to update your `${HADOOP_HOME}/conf/log4j.properties` on all your data nodes by adding the following line to this
 file:

     log4j.logger.com.example.mr=ERROR

-The great thing about this change is that you don't need to restart MapReduce, since any new task processes will pick up your changes to `log4j.properties`.
+The great thing about this change is that you don't need to restart MapReduce, since any new task attempt processes will pick up your changes to `log4j.properties`.